Passeriform/GodWit-Daemon/.github/ISSUE_TEMPLATE/bug_report.md

 #### What are the steps to reproduce the behavior?

-If possible, please include both your search patterns and the corpus on which you are searching.
+If possible, please include both the operation you were performing and the motive of the same.
 Unless the bug is very obvious, then it is unlikely that it will be fixed if it cannot be reproduced.

 #### What is the actual behavior?

 Show the command you ran and the actual output.
-Include the `-vvv` flag in your invocation of ripgrep.
+Include the `-vvv` flag in your invocation of godwit-daemon.

 If the output is large, put it in a gist: https://gist.github.com/